 You can check out campaign news here.
-PETA and its affiliates have spanned the globe—from naked protesters in Europe to a feisty activist dressed in bear suit that successfully stalked a Royal couple across the Caribbean.
+Demonstrations by PETA entities have spanned the globe—from naked protesters in Europe to a feisty activist dressed in bear suit that successfully stalked a Royal couple across the Caribbean.
 As always, there are sassy celebrity endorsements to encourage you to get involved too.
 Please do your part to save a bear and sign PETA Europe’s petition to U.K. Prime Minister Gordon Brown in support of bears.

 Written by Missy Lane